JoinColony/colonyJS/packages/sdk/docs/guides/colony-creation.md

 ---
-description: A guide on how to create a colony programmatically.
-The deployment of a colony requires a handful of transactions for it to be up and running and fully usable.
+description: A guide on how to create a Colony programmatically.
+The deployment of a Colony requires a handful of transactions for it to be up and running and fully usable.
 This guide explains how to go through the whole process using Colony SDK

 sidebar_position: 2
 ---

-# Creating a colony
+# Creating a Colony

-Even though deploying a Colony is technically just a matter of issuing one transaction, for the colony to be properly set up and usable in the dApp, some extra steps are necessary.
+Even though deploying a Colony is technically just a matter of issuing one transaction, for the Colony to be properly set up and usable in the dApp, some extra steps are necessary.
 In this guide we'll walk you through the whole process of creating the right transactions and explain what happens on the way.

 **Keep in mind that some of these transactions are optional and depend on your specific situation.**

-For a full example see [here](https://github.com/JoinColony/colonySDK/blob/main/examples/node/create.ts).
+For a full example see [here](https://github.com/JoinColony/colonyJS/blob/main/packages/sdk/examples/node/create.ts).

 :::info
 These examples assume that the user executing the transactions has funds in their wallet to pay for gas.
 If you'd like to use gasless transactions instead, use `metaTx()` instead of `tx()`.